Welcome to my space on the Internet.

 "The views on this blog are personal and do not necessarily reflect those of my employer."

-My substantive post is Depute Head Teacher (vice-principal) at Musselburgh Grammar School in East Lothian, Scotland.
-I’ve worked in Scotland for the last ten years and held a variety of roles including Classroom Teacher, Head of Department, Head of Faculty and Depute Head Teacher.
+As well as the above experience, in previous lives I have been Depute Head Teacher (vice-principal) at Grantown Grammar School in the Scottish Highlands and Musselburgh Grammar School in East Lothian, Scotland.
+I’ve worked in Scotland for the last fifteen years and held a variety of roles including Classroom Teacher, Head of Department, Head of Faculty, Depute Head Teacher, Headteacher and Senior Policy Adviser to Government.

-I’m committed to the education of young people in Scotland, the UK and further afield.
+I am committed to the education of young people in Scotland, the UK and further afield.
 I remain passionate about the role of ICT and outdoor learning to enhance learning and teaching.
 This commitment has resulted in a wide variety of exciting projects and consultancy work throughout the UK and further afield.
 I am also very lucky to have had the opportunity to speak to a range of audiences on a number of topics.
+As well as working in classrooms, schools and school systems.
+I regularly lead international youth expeditions to global locations.
+Previous expeditions have included ventures to Cascade Mountains, Alaskan Arctic, Wyoming, Canada and various locations across Europe.

 When I’m not working (which seems to be most of the time!)
-I try to get out on my mountain bike, paddle my sea kayak or explore the Scottish hills.
+I try to get out on my mountain bike, paddle my sea kayak or open boat and explore the Scottish hills.

-I live in East Lothian, Scotland, but grew up in Weymouth the sunny seaside town in the south of England.
+I live in Cairngorm National Park in Scotland, but grew up in Weymouth a sunny seaside town in the south of England.
 People who know me will testify to my love of proper coffee, real ale and single malt whisky.

 Qualifications